 Sport

 The sports world is becoming increasingly colorful.
 More and more Moroccans, Surinamese, Turks and other newcomers are finding their way to the many sports clubs, schools and institutions in Europe.
 Yet it is striking that immigrants still participate much less in sports than natives and that the turnover among immigrant members of sports clubs is quite high.
 Immigrants are already completely underrepresented in sports.
-The integration of immigrants in sport, just like in the rest of society, is not a self-evident matter.
+The integration of immigrants in sports, just like in the rest of society, is not a self-evident matter.
 By paying extra attention to the integration of immigrants into sports, integration can be promoted and problems can be prevented.
 For this reason, AtlasBridges has created a theme program about sports and immigrants.

 In the last decade, sport and exercise have been embraced as a catalyst in policy themes such as health, prevention, quality of life, integration and neighborhood approach.
 This development has not left the sport untouched.
 Sports and youth policy have nevertheless remained two relatively separate circuits.
 Now that municipalities will take control of the youth system on January 1, 2015, the time seems right to take advantage of the opportunities and possibilities that club sports have.